Torrox Costa the Best climate in Europe

 If your ideal holiday home or new place in the sun revolves around the dream of lazy summer days and nights wrapped in the warmth of a Mediterranean embrace, El Faro could be the perfect destination.
 You will need a car (or rely on public transport), but on the whole this chilled-out corner of the Costa del Sol has all you could wish for.

-The beach is within easy walking distance; as are several dining-out options.
+The beach at El Faro is within easy walking distance; as are several dining-out options.
 If you are feeling energetic, Fuengirola can also be reached on foot, particularly such nearside attractions as the imposing

 Places to go